Jose Siri Player Props: Rays vs. Twins

-On Tuesday, Jose Siri (.706 slugging percentage in past 10 games, including four home runs) and the Tampa Bay Rays face the Minnesota Twins, whose starting pitcher will be Louie Varland.
-First pitch is at 6:40 PM ET.
+The Tampa Bay Rays, including Jose Siri and his .706 slugging percentage over his past 10 games, take on starting pitcher Pablo Lopez and the Minnesota Twins at Tropicana Field, Wednesday at 6:40 PM ET.

-He had a one-hit performance in his most recent game (1-for-3) against the Red Sox.
+He notched a home run while going 1-for-3 in his last game against the Twins.

 Jose Siri Game Info & Props vs. the Twins